Are you ready to go driving Bulgaria on an unforgettable road trip adventure?

 The minimum age requirement to rent a car in Bulgaria is typically 21 years old.
 Most car rental companies in Bulgaria set this age restriction for renters.
 However, some rental agencies might require the driver to be at least 23 or 25 years old, depending on the specific company and the type of car being rented.

-Can I rent a car in Bulgaria and drive to Romania, Greece, or within the EU?
+Can I rent a car in Bulgaria and drive to Serbia, Greece, or within the EU?

 Yes, you can rent a car in Bulgaria and drive to Greece, Romania, or such.
-Taking a rental car across the border between the two countries is generally permissible so long as you let the rental car company know so that they can prepare you the correct paperwork.
+Taking a rental car across the border between the two countries (such as to Macedonia or Romania) is generally permissible so long as you let the rental car company know so that they can prepare the correct paperwork.

 Does Bulgaria have toll roads?